ashish0kumar/windots/README.md

 Welcome to my dotfiles repository!
 This repository contains my configuration files to create a visually appealing and highly customized setup on Windows 11 with WSL2.
 The configurations include setups for GlazeWM, Neofetch, Windows Terminal, and Zsh.

 ## ✨ Features
-- GlazeWM: Window manager configurations for a customized desktop environment.
+- GlazeWM config for a customized desktop environment.
-- Neofetch: Configuration for displaying system information with aesthetic appeal.
+- Neofetch config
-- Windows Terminal: Custom themes and settings.
+- Windows Terminal settings.json
-- Zsh: Custom .zshrc configuration.
+- Vscode settings.json
+- Windhawk configs
+- zsh config
-- Wallpapers: My wallpaper collection.
+- My wallpaper collection

 ## 📸 Screenshots